loganlebanoff/loganlebanoff.github.io/content/home/about.md

 # Biography

 Hi!
 My name is Logan Lebanoff and I am an Artificial Intelligence Engineer at [SoarTech](https://soartech.com/) in Orlando, FL.
-I help develop NLP and deep learning solutions to the military’s toughest problems.
-I am deeply interested in cutting-edge natural language processing and deep learning research.
+I have a Ph.D. in Computer Science and nine years of experience in AI research and industry.
+Passionate about bleeding-edge research and pushing the frontier of AI, I specialize in large language models (LLMs) and have led multiple AI projects to successful outcomes.
+I've published over 15 research papers including top NLP conferences like ACL, EMNLP, and NAACL.

 I received a Ph.D. in Computer Science at the University of Central Florida.
-My research interests include Natural Language Processing, Automatic Text Summarization, and Deep Learning.
-I performed research under the advisement of [Dr. Fei Liu](http://www.cs.ucf.edu/~feiliu/) in the [UCF NLP group](http://www.nlp.cs.ucf.edu/).
+My research interests include Large Language Models, Natural Language Processing, and Deep Learning.
+I performed research under the advisement of [Dr. Fei Liu](https://www.cs.emory.edu/~fliu40/) in the UCF NLP group.
+My Ph.D. research focused on abstractive summarization of news articles using sentence selection and fusion.

-My Ph.D. research focused on abstractive summarization of news articles.
-More specifically, I worked on sentence fusion in summarization.
-Current abstractive summarizers often perform well at taking important sentences from the document and compressing each sentence.
-However, they still struggle with fusing multiple sentences together in a coherent manner, and they often generate incorrect facts.
-In my dissertation, I presented several methods to improve sentence fusion.